brownplt/iticse-in-flow-2014/in-flow-assignments/fisler/asgn-1.md

 has natural high-level artifacts (the attack plans) to review, and a way to scope an early deadline (blackbox) around a reasonably complete initial artifact.

+Ville's comments asked why I didn't have students review their black-box strategies in light of the white-box ones: basically, reflect on what black-box attacks (if any) would have uncovered the white-box issue.
+That's a good and interesting idea, and I could certainly see adding this to the assignment outside of the working-group context.
+Left the assignment for the working-group unedited since I don't think this change affects peer-review.